pandas-dev/pandas/doc/source/timeseries.rst

    pd.Series(pd.date_range('1/1/2011', freq='M', periods=3))

-Lastly, pandas represents null date times, time deltas, and time spans as ``NaT`` which useful for representing missing or null date like values and behaves similar as ``np.nan`` does for float data.
+Lastly, pandas represents null date times, time deltas, and time spans as ``NaT`` which is useful for representing missing or null date like values and behaves similar as ``np.nan`` does for float data.

 .. ipython:: python